-To monitor GeoEvent Server, click Services > Monitor in ArcGIS GeoEvent Manager.
-The data rates for all inputs, outputs, and GeoEvent Services can be monitored in real-time, allowing you to quickly evaluate the current status as well as identify potential issues.
+Summary statistics for data rates of inputs, outputs, and GeoEvent Services can be monitored in real-time from the main page of GeoEvent Manager to quickly evaluate the active status and identify potential issues.

-The Monitor page is the first resource to reference when troubleshooting a data streaming issue.
-The count and rate statistics indicate whether the input is receiving and handling events from the source, whether the GeoEvent Service is processing the events, and whether the output is sending events to the appropriate output.
+Refer to the Monitor page when troubleshooting a data streaming issue.
+The count and rate statistics indicate whether the input is receiving and handling events from the source, whether the GeoEvent Service is processing events, and whether the output is sending events to the appropriate output.

 Note:

-The count for each input and output only shows the number of GeoEvents handled by a connector, whereas the GeoEvent Service displays the number of GeoEvents received (In) and the number sent (Out).
-A GeoEvent Service may contain multiple inputs and outputs, which is why the number of GeoEvents in or out of a GeoEvent Service may differ from the count for a particular input or output.
+The count for each input and output only shows the number of event records handled by a connector, whereas the GeoEvent Service displays the number of event records received (In) and the number sent (Out).
+A GeoEvent Service may contain multiple inputs and outputs, which is why the number of event records in or out of a GeoEvent Service may differ from the count for a particular input or output.

 Set the refresh interval

-The Monitor page in GeoEvent Manager allows you to set a refresh interval that can be used to help manage the system resources GeoEvent Server is using on the machine.
-By default, GeoEvent Server updates the event count and rate statistics for configured inputs, outputs, and GeoEvent Services every second.
+The Monitor page in GeoEvent Manager allows you to set a refresh interval to manage the system resources GeoEvent Server is using on the machine.
+By default, GeoEvent Server updates the event data count and rate statistics for configured inputs, outputs, and GeoEvent Services every second.
 With a slower refresh interval, GeoEvent Server updates the statistics less frequently, resulting in less system resource usage.

 Set the rate thresholds

 Rate thresholds are an important feature for monitoring GeoEvent Server.
-Minimum and maximum rate thresholds can be set for the flow of GeoEvents through specific inputs, outputs, and GeoEvent Services.
+Minimum and maximum rate thresholds can be set for the flow of event records through specific inputs, outputs, and GeoEvent Services.
 These thresholds are user-defined and intended to reflect the expected behavior of each input, output, or GeoEvent Service under normal operating conditions.
-Setting appropriate minimum and maximum expected rates allows you to quickly see whether a particular component is behaving as expected.
-If data rates are within the expected bounds, the rate appears green.
-If data rates are outside the expected bounds, the rate appears red.
+Setting appropriate minimum and maximum expected rates allows you to quickly view whether a particular component is behaving as expected.
+If data rates are in the expected bounds, the rate is shown in green.
+If data rates are outside the expected bounds, the rate is shown in red.
 This gives you immediate visual feedback when the system is behaving unexpectedly.

 Max rate and time since last

-The Monitor page includes statistics for the maximum observed rate and the time since the last GeoEvent was handled by each input, output, and service.
+The Monitor page includes statistics for the maximum observed rate and the time since the last event record was handled by each input, output, and service.
 These statistics help administrators identify unusual spikes or absences of streaming data.

 The Monitor page includes a rate statistic for the average number of events handled by each component over the last five minutes.
 This statistic is useful for data streams that have been running for a period of time, since the average rate for an input that has just started may be artificially low.

 To configure the rate threshold values for the number of events expected per second for any input, output, or service, click Edit to the right of the rate statistic.
-If the rate falls below a specified minimum or exceeds a specified maximum, the color of the statistic will change to indicate the rate is outside an expected range.
-Setting event rate thresholds allows you to quickly see whether an input, output, or service is handling the expected number of GeoEvents.
+If the rate falls below a specified minimum or exceeds a specified maximum, the color of the statistic changes to indicate the rate is outside an expected range.
+Setting event data rate thresholds allows you to quickly see whether an input, output, or service is handling the expected number of event records.

 Note:

-The sampling rate is fixed at 5 minutes (300 seconds) and is not editable.
-The rate will be reported as an average number of events received, sent, or handled per second.
+The sampling rate is fixed at five minutes (300 seconds) and cannot be edited.
+The rate is reported as an average number of events received, sent, or handled per second.

 By default, the statistics on the number of events received, sent, or handled by an input, output, or service are not reset and continue to grow.
 The statistics can be reset, which clears all metrics for inputs, outputs, and services (count, average rate, max rate, and time since last).
 To reset the statistics, click the Reset Statistics button at the top of the Monitor page.